panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 };
 console.log(hero.city); // => undefined
 ```
-`count` variable is defined, but not yet assigned with a value.
-It has `undefined` value.
+`count` is defined, but not yet initialized with a value.
+JavaScript implicitly assigns to it `undefined`.
 When accessing the property of a non-existing object, `undefined` is returned also.

 Why is using directly `undefined` a bad habit?
 Because when you start comparing against `undefined`, you're working with variables in an uninitialized state.